Trump administration again declines to name China currency manipulator

-WASHINGTON, Oct 17 (Reuters) - Washington on Tuesday declined to name China as a currency manipulator although it remained critical of the Chinese government’s economic policies ahead of a planned visit to Beijing by President Donald Trump.
+WASHINGTON (Reuters) - The United States on Tuesday declined to name China as a currency manipulator although it remained critical of the Chinese government’s economic policies ahead of a planned visit to Beijing by President Donald Trump.

-The semi-annual U.S. Treasury currency report said no countries deserved the currency manipulator label but it kept China on a currency “monitoring list” despite a fall in China’s global current account surplus since 2016.
+The semi-annual U.S. Treasury currency report said no countries deserved the currency manipulator label, but it kept China on a currency “monitoring list” despite a fall in China’s global current account surplus since 2016.
+China’s currency, the renminbi or yuan, also has strengthened sharply against the dollar this year, reversing three straight years of weakening.

 The Treasury cited China’s unusually large, bilateral trade surplus with the United States.